-Cultural resources listed on, or eligible for listing on the National Register of Historic Places are referred to as historic properties.
-Unevaluated sites are considered in the same manner as eligible resources until an eligibility recommendation has been determined.
+^{} Cultural resources listed on, or eligible for listing on the National Register of Historic Places are referred to as historic properties.

-All proposed work and access areas were surveyed to determine if cultural resources are present and, if so, to avoid them, where possible.
+All proposed work and access areas were surveyed to determine if cultural resources are present and, if so, if it were possible to avoid them during project implementation.
 As shown in Table 3.3, two eligible sites (Pendleton Levee 2a and Feedlot Maintenance Yard) were identified within the project area.
-Both resources would be negatively affected by the Proposed Action because it would result in the destruction and removal of those resources.
-Bonneville initiated Section 106 consultation with the Oregon State Historic Preservation Office (SHPO), Confederated Tribes of the Umatilla Indian Reservation, and Confederated Tribes of Warm Springs on January 14, 2019, and received a response from the SHPO on February 8, 2019 concurring with Bonneville's APE.
-Through Bonneville's Section 106 consultation process, Bonneville will provide its eligibility determinations and its finding of adverse effect to the SHPO for concurrence.
-Bonneville will invite the Advisory Council on Historic Preservation (ACHP) to participate in the negotiation of a Memorandum of Agreement to address the adverse impacts to the two built resources.
-Bonneville will seek SHPO signature on the Memorandum of Agreement to address the adverse effects would include providing historic context and documentation of the Pendleton Levee 2a and Feedlot Maintenance Yard on BPA's public-facing cultural resources website, so the information would be available to the general public and future researchers.
+Both resources would be negatively affected by the Proposed Action because it would result in the complete or partial destruction and removal of those resources.

+Bonneville initiated Section 106 consultation with the Oregon State Historic Preservation Office (SHPO), Confederated Tribes of the Umatilla Indian Reservation, and Confederated Tribes of Warm Springs on January 14, 2019, and received a response from the SHPO on February 8, 2019 concurring with Bonneville's APE (SHPO Case No. 1909984).
+Bonneville provided its eligibility determinations and its finding of adverse effect to the SHPO, the Corps, and the Tribes for concurrence on May 17, 2023, on the same day a response was received from CTUIR.
+No additional comments were received during the 30-day consultation period, therefore concurrence was assumed.
+On June 30, 2023 the Advisory Council on Historic Preservation (ACHP) was informed of the adverse effect and invited the ACHP to participate in the negotiation of a Memorandum of Agreement (MOA) to address the adverse impacts to the two built resources.
+No response was received from the ACHP.
+Bonneville entered into an MOA with SHPO to mitigate the adverse impacts, which was fully executed on November 14, 2023.
+Proposed stipulations in the MOA to mitigate adverse effects would include providing Oregon state-level documentation, as well as historic context and documentation of the Pendleton Levee 2a and Feedlot Maintenance Yard on

+Bonneville's public-facing cultural resources website, so the information would be available to the general public and future researchers.